All companies with a portfolio of brands have a Brand Architecture, but the question is do they have a Brand Architecture Strategy?

 Best of luck!

 If you are looking for further advice on how to build better, stronger brands then our branding team can help you.
-Feel free to explore our services via our branding page or get in touch here.
+Feel free to explore our services or get in touch here.
 If you want to become a better brand builder, we also recommend you to read our blog post on how to build strong brands.